rakutentech/cf-tools/README.md

-# Useful shell scripts for Cloud Foundry API v2
+# Useful shell scripts for Cloud Foundry API v2 and v3

 Dependencies:
 - jq (>=1.5) and cf commands must be installed